fgallinaro/fgallinaro.github.io/research.md

 </ul>
 <ul>
 	<li> "<a href="https://arxiv.org/abs/2303.12124">The Fundamental theorem of tropical differential algebra over nontrivially valued fields and the radius of convergence of nonarchimedean differential equations</a>" (with Stefano Mereta).
 We prove a version of the fundamental theorem of tropical geometry for tropical differential equations, showing that tropicalizing the set of solutions to a partial differential equations over a non-trivially valued field is the same as computing the solutions of the topicalized equation.
-Moreover, we develop parts of the theory of initial forms and of Berkovich analytification if this setting.
+Moreover, we develop parts of the theory of initial forms and of Berkovich analytification in this setting.
 This generalizes work of various authors, who had considered this problem for ODEs and/or over a field with trivial valuation. </li>
 </ul>
 </body>